claus-codes/tutorials/README.md

 ```
 The [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop iterates through the *values* of an `Array` when the index is not relevant.

-The two `for` loops in the sample code are functionally identical.
+The two `for` loops in the example code are functionally identical.

 ```
 while (condition) {